Booking Terms & Conditions for BIC Courses

-> By signing the Registration Form, students and their parents or legal guardians agree that the student’s achievements and College photographs and video may be used for promotional purposes both with the College and a wider audience without giving additional consent or notification.
+By signing the Acceptance Form, students and their parents or legal guardians agree that the student’s achievements and College photographs and video may be used for promotional purposes both with the College and a wider audience without giving additional consent or notification.
 Personal information such as the student’s full name will not be included unless permission has been sought separately.
 If parents do not wish their child to appear in any of the College’s promotional material, they must make sure that the student knows this, and they must notify the Principal in writing.

-> By signing the Registration Form, the parents hereby give their consent to personal information (including financial and sensitive personal information) being processed and held electronically for College in-house purposes, in accordance with the Data Protection Act of 2018.
+By signing the Acceptance Form, the parents hereby give their consent to personal information (including financial and sensitive personal information) being processed and held electronically for College in-house purposes, in accordance with the Data Protection Act of 2018.
 Data is processed according to the College Data Protection Policy.

-> By accepting a place at the College, parents agree to do all they reasonably can to:
+By accepting a place at the College, parents agree to do all they reasonably can to:

 - Pay the Fees in full and in a timely manner;